 Special attention should be paid to the "mirror effect when" turning the glass.
 The glass protects the paint and gives it its characteristic smooth and shiny appearance.
 The result is incredible – the brilliance of the paint is incomparable, it shines through the glass with the most beautiful effect.

-A great example would be these two exquisite antique pieces from the early 20th century, featuring mezzotint marine ships:
+A great example would be this exquisite antique piece from the early 20th century, featuring mezzotint marine ships:

 Widely practiced in Europe and Asia, glass painting was introduced to Venice, Italy in the Middle Ages, and reached its peak in the second half of the 16th century thanks to the influence of Byzantine glassmakers who settled on the island of Murano in the 13th century.
 Venice then became one of the centers of reverse painting glass, which grew to become quite a popular art of the 16th and17th centuries.